discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **Precast**

 - Remember to share <Skill name="Moastance"/> and blast <Boon name="Might"/> with <Skill name="Callofthewild"/>.
-- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the mistlock and run and <Effect name="Hypernovalaunch"/> over to the boss platform.
+- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the mistlock and run and <SpecialActionKey name="hypernovalaunch"/> over to the boss platform.

 **Opening**

 - Summon <Skill name="Frost Spirit"/> in middle before someone starts the encounter.
 - As soon as someone catches an orb, use <Skill id="5531"/> and <Skill name="Barrage"/>.
 - Use <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>.
-- Use <Skill name="Rapid fire"/>, turn around not to get feared, then <Effect name="Hypernovalaunch"/> to the corner.
+- Use <Skill name="Rapid fire"/>, turn around not to get feared, then <SpecialActionKey name="hypernovalaunch"/> to the corner.
 - Use <Skill name="Cold Snap"/> to call your spirit to the corner.
 - When she reaches the side use <Skill name="Sicem"/>, <Skill name="onewolfpack"/> and <Skill name="Worldlyimpact"/>.
 - <Skill name="pathofscars"/> to help CC.